bertob/guadec2017-slides/README.md

-# Building Interfaces from the future
+# Building Interfaces from the Future

 The slides for my talk at [GUADEC 2017](https://2017.guadec.org/talks-and-events/#abstract-16-building_interfaces_from_the_future)